Vannevelj/NetworkInspector/README.md

 NetworkInspector
 ================

-A packet inspector with additional network information
+A packet inspector that allows for realtime inspection of incoming and outgoing TCP/UDP and IP packets.
+Also (partially) supported headers are HTTP and DNS.

+Furthermore it contains a realtime bandwidth usage monitor.